kmburkezoo/stock-analysis/README.md

 # VBA Stock Analysis
 ## Overview
-This project analyzed the performance of several stocks over a particular year.
+This project was designed to offer decision support for potential investors in green energy companies by analyzing the performance of 12 such stocks over a particular year.
 Since the dataset included sheets for two years and the amount of information contained in each was extensive, VBA was used to prompt the user to input a year, then calculate volume and return for all included stocks within that year.
 The script also included conditional formatting to help differentiate positive from negatively performing stocks.
 The code was also refactored in order to analyze the efficiency of two different methods--the first, using a for loop to cycle through the 12 different tickers; the second, using an index variable and storing the values in a series of arrays before outputting them to the spreadsheet.

 ## Results
 ### Yearly Stock Performance